Integrated Mine Closure

 We aim to run two to three intakes each year.

-Can a participant sign up for only one or two modules?
+Can a participant sign up for only one or two modules of the course?

-Unfortunately no, the course must be completed in its entirety.
+Unfortunately no, participants must complete the course in its entirety.

 Will the course be delivered in other languages?